Introduction to Cowpeas:

-- For preparing soil, the land be should plow thoroughly to remove weeds, trees and shrubs.
+- For preparing the soil, the land be should plow thoroughly to remove weeds, trees, and shrubs.
 You can do it manually or slashed with a tractor and fallen trees should be removed.

 - And then harrowing, using a disc plough and the harrow.

-- Each operation should be given 4 to 6 day gap, which helps to enhance good soil tilth for good seed germination.
+- Each operation should be given a 4 to 6-day gap, which helps to enhance good soil tilth for good seed germination.
 The land should be ridged or left as flat seedbeds after harrowing.

 Field Layout and Design for Growing Cowpeas:

-- The spacing between inter-row and intra-row spacing will be determined by a variety of Cowpea grown and their growing pattern.
+- The spacing between inter-row and intra-row spacing will be determined by a variety of Cowpea grown and their growth pattern.